MarkMT42/MarkMT42/README.md

 - 👋 Hi, I’m Mark!
 - 👀 I’m interested in programming.
 More specifically AI, and games (especially strategy).
-- 🌱 I can code in Python, I’m currently refreshing my Java and learning to program in C#.
+- 🌱 I can code in Python, Java, PL/SQL, C#, CBOT :)
 - 💞️ I’m looking to collaborate on anything related to programming.
 - 📫 You may reach me at markmt42@yahoo.com